 As a managed services provider (MSP), you likely entered this line of business because you wanted to help organizations optimize their IT infrastructures, get the most out of their technology, and become a helpful and strategic business partner.
 What started as a dream has now turned into a full-time business—one that you must ensure remains successful.

-Before we dig in, it’s important to note the importance of tracking financial key performance indicators (KPIs).
-Doing so can help MSPs become more strategic and see what’s working and what is not when it comes to revenue and profitability.
+Before we dive in, I must highlight the importance of tracking financial key performance indicators (KPIs).
+Doing so can help you become more strategic and see what is and is not working when it comes to revenue and profitability.
 One of the most important KPIs to measure is EBITDA.
 Standing for earnings before interest, taxes, depreciation, and amortization, EBITDA has become the standard for which to evaluate a company’s financial health and value.
 Additionally, EBITDA can be used to measure a company’s margins.
 Therefore, if we’re understanding what can impact EBITDA, we need to understand what can impact your margins.
 Let’s take a look at the three main factors:

 Sales is a figure many MSPs already understand because it represents what flows into revenue.
 Essentially, this is the amount you invoice for each of your customers, but there can also be a cost associated with sales.